-From early on, Arron wasn’t afraid to blend his family traditions with new-age technologies.
-A true child of the '90s, he was fascinated with computer technology and would take his laptop and dial-up modem out to sea to search for salmon and internet connection at the same time.
+From early on, Arron wasn’t afraid to blend his family traditions with modern technologies.
+A true child of the ’90s, he was fascinated with computer technology and would take his laptop and dial-up modem out to sea to search for salmon and internet connection at the same time.
 After graduating from college, he became a software engineer and played a role in the internet startup boom for more than a decade.
-As time passed, he became more and more familiar with the fact that eating the freshest seafood was not easily attainable in the rest of the country.
-And after learning more and more about how farmed fish has infiltrated our food cycle, and how technology could play a role in disrupting that trend, he decided to act.
+As time passed, he realized that eating the freshest seafood was not so easy in other parts of the country.
+And after learning more about how farmed fish has infiltrated our food cycle, and how technology could play a role in disrupting that trend, he decided to act.

 Enter Wild Alaskan Company—where Arron brings his and his family’s decades of experience and love for fishing the best of the best directly to your door.
 A thriving e-commerce subscription service, Wild Alaskan brings wild-caught sustainable seafood to the masses.
 And now, thanks to Arron’s inventiveness, enjoying premium fish at home has never been easier.